ironhack-labs/data-labs/module-3/lab-apache-spark/README.md

 	* Xcode (macOS)
 	* Anaconda (Windows)

 ## Getting Started

 Complete Challenge 1-4 in order.
 Try to finish at least Challenge 1 and 2 in the morning so that you'll have enough time to work on Challenge 3 and 4 in the afternoon.
 Challenge 4 is not required but it will be useful if you want to use Apache Spark in your final project.

 ## Deliverables

-- PySpark deployed and running properly on your computer.
 - `challenge-3.ipynb`.
-- [OPTIONAL] Spark instance deployed in cluster mode in your Databricks account.
+- Published Databricks Jupyter Notebook.

 ## Submission

 * Submit `challenge-3.ipynb` with your solutions via git.
-* Submit the link to your Spark cluster mode Web UI in a text file.
+* Submit the link to your published Notebook in a text file.